Alexandra Palace to Potters Bar

 Railcards cost £30 and are great value if you travel regularly or even just take a few longer trips a year.
 Sign up to save 1/3 on trains from Alexandra Palace to Potters Bar and beyond.

 Book together with GroupSave

 Another option if you’re travelling in numbers is GroupSave.
 Be it with family, friends or colleagues, book in a group of 3-9 adults to save on Off-Peak journeys to Potters Bar.

 Journey information from Alexandra Palace to Potters Bar

-- How long is the average journey duration from Alexandra Palace to Potters Bar? n/a
+- How long is the average journey duration from Alexandra Palace to Potters Bar?
+0 hours 13 minutes

-- How long is the fastest journey duration from Alexandra Palace to Potters Bar? n/a
+- How long is the fastest journey duration from Alexandra Palace to Potters Bar?
+0 hours 11 minutes

 The above information is intended as a guide.
 It may not include timetable alterations because of engineering work, unplanned disruption etc. Please use the journey planner to plan your journey before you travel.
 Some tickets are subject to restrictions.
 Please check these before you travel.